lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/amazonLocker/README.md

 Overdue notification: To notify if the date and time for the product pickup are passed

-Customer

-Enter code: To enter the code to open a locker

-Add product: To add a product to the locker

-Remove product: To pick up the product from the locker

-Delivery notification: To notify about the product location status

-Submit return request: To submit a return request to return a product

-Overdue notification: To notify if the date and time for the product pickup are passed

 Delivery guy

 Enter code: To enter the code to open a locker